-Join Chef Ezio and his friends in Abruzzo Italy for a 5-day Italian food and wine tour and enjoy 1 night for free in Rome as the finale to our 4th July special offer.
+Join Chef Ezio and his friends in Abruzzo Italy for a 5-day Italian food and wine tour and enjoy 1 night for free in Rome.

 Each day you can revel in the beauty of Italy’s best-kept secret, Abruzzo, whose lush Apennine Mountains and national parks are home to bears, wolves and lynx.
-Its rolling hills boast some of Italy’s most beautiful hill towns as well as award-winning vineyards, its Adriatic coastline plenty of Blue Flag beaches, a UNESCO heritage site and a marine park.
+Its rolling hills boast some of Italy’s most beautiful hill towns as well as award-winning vineyards, its Adriatic coastline plenty of Blue Flag beaches and a marine park.

 Sit back and enjoy a tempting 4-course welcome dinner sampling local specialities that highlight the simplicity but richness of Abruzzese cuisine.
 You’ll discover that there is a lot more to antipasti in Abruzzo than a plate of ham and cheese.